MiriNajme/PM4Moodle/DOCKER_DEMO.md

 docker compose -f docker-compose.yml -f docker-compose.moodle.yml up --build
 ```

-⏳ First run: about **5–10 minutes** (or seconds if you already ran the basic
+⏳ First run: about **2–5 minutes** — or only seconds if you already ran the
-demo, since the images are reused).
+basic demo, since the images are reused.

 Then open: